In this article, you will learn how to move WordPress from Localhost to Live Server with the WordPress Duplicator Plugin.

 - File Cleanup: This will clean all the installation files created by the Duplicator plugin during the site migration process.

 Note: before you clean up, all installation files make sure your site is well migrated and working correctly.

-Congratulation you have successfully migrated your WordPress site from local server to live server.
+Congratulation you have successfully migrated your WordPress site from the local server to the live server.
 If you are a newbie, I will suggest you get a professional to help you with this process while you learn.